elexis/elexis-3-base/org.iatrix/doc/testing.md

 ** Change the konstext in oned
 ** Switch in the lower part to a different konsultation ** Verify that the changes got correctly applied and that the list is correctly updated.
+** Verify that the konsText, verrechnungen, problem, etc adapt when changing konsultations

 * Open a kons
 ** Drop a verrechenbar item into the verrechnbar